Indian ringnecks are marvelous birds and I’ve had the great fortune to live with the species in two different households.

 Editor’s note: Vets are usually more helpful.

-I brought her in to the vet this past Friday to get her wings trimmed.
+I brought her to the vet this past Friday to get her wings trimmed.
 I thought that would slow down her behavior, but it hasn’t.

 I’ve been bit several times in the last month and I’m not sure how much longer I can take it.